-Utilizing social media and reporting tools are two of the most beneficial things you can do to progress your business.
+Utilizing social media, reporting tools and even a social media report template are some of the most beneficial things you can do to progress your business.
 Many users use social as a way to research, plan and make a purchase, so ensuring you are able to analyze and gain insights from the right reporting tools for every step of that process is imperative to helping your brand and business grow.

 In short, all of them do.
 Goals and initiatives may vary between Beauty, CPG, FinServ, and other industries, but the concepts of measurement, identifying essential metrics, and easy communication of performance are universal.